MuskanGupta2529/House-Price-Prediction-Analysis/README.md

 The dataset is converted into a machine-learning-friendly format using one-hot encoding.

-Developed Various dataset such as Linear REggression,Lasso,Ridge and also obtained different score such as accuracy score,r2 score,precission score.
+Developed Various dataset such as Linear Reggression,Lasso,Ridge and also obtained different score such as mean absolute score ,r2 score,mean squared score.

-Obtained Metrics along with the following scores.